wisepythagoras/pos-system/README.md

 ## License

 Although the license for the source code is GNU GPL v3, I prohibit the use of the code herein for the training of any kind of AI model.

+The GNU GPL v3 license excludes the files in `src/components/`, which retain whatever license they come with.